Ralph Tucker secures fourth term for House District 50

 BRUNSWICK — Incumbent Ralph Tucker defended his seat representing Brunswick in House District 50 at the polls Tuesday in a victory over political newcomer Michael Lawler.

-Tucker, a Democrat, won his fourth and final two-year term with 4,116 over Lawler’s 1,497, according to unofficial results.
+Tucker, a Democrat, won his fourth and final two-year term with 4,116 votes to Lawler’s 1,497, according to unofficial results.

-Aside from his three terms in the State House, Tucker, a retired Maine District Court Judge, served one year on the Brunswick Town Council and six years on the school committee.
+Aside from his three terms in the State House, Tucker, a retired Maine District Court judge, served a year on the Brunswick Town Council and six years on the school committee.

 “There is an accelerating wealth gap and the fruits of our economy are not being fairly shared,” he told the newspaper.
 “We are fouling our own nest, global warming compounds the economic inequalities and so we have to take action.
 Two big components of the solution would be to reinforce in a massive way public education and also to provide for health care for everyone and to dismantle the rigged economy.”